 The ESG landscape is shifting fast.
 Politics are polarised, regulations in flux, and many leaders are left unsure of where to focus.
-Yet one thing is clear: ESG isn’t going away — it’s evolving.
+What is clear is that ESG is not going away; it is evolving – rapidly.
 What leaders need now is clarity on what truly matters: building sustainable, resilient organisations that stand the test of scrutiny, market shifts, and stakeholder expectations (Dydon.AI, 2025).

 Managing Uncertainty in a Shifting ESG Landscape